hailaykidu/LGSE-Project-/docs/VALIDATION.md

 require the full corpora and the hyperparameters the paper places in Table 1 (see `IMPLEMENTATION_NOTES.md` section 8).

-## Failures this validation caught
+## Implementation behaviors confirmed by this run

-All were invisible to unit tests, which exercised these components
+None of the following would be visible to unit tests that exercise these components separately:
-separately:

-1. **W was not in the optimizer.** At the time this read as a bug.
-Reading the paper showed the deeper issue: no stated objective trains W at all, so an optimizer entry would have advertised a capability the run does not have.
-W is now an externally supplied, frozen alignment matrix — see `IMPLEMENTATION_NOTES.md` §1a.
+1. **W is not included in the optimizer.** No objective stated in the paper is a function of W, so an optimizer entry for it would advertise a capability the run does not have.
+W is implemented as an externally supplied, frozen alignment matrix — see `IMPLEMENTATION_NOTES.md` §1a.

-2. **The projection crashed on real vectors.**
+2. **Morpheme embeddings are averaged in the tensor's own framework, not with NumPy.** `word_from_morphemes` (`src/lgse/morpheme_embeddings.py`) averages using the tensor framework directly, since a grad-tracking tensor cannot be passed to `np.mean`: doing so raises `RuntimeError:
-   `word_from_morphemes` averaged with `np.mean`, which cannot consume a grad-tracking tensor: `RuntimeError: Can't call numpy() on Tensor that requires grad`.
-Fixed in `src/lgse/morpheme_embeddings.py` by averaging in the tensor's own framework.
+   Can't call numpy() on Tensor that requires grad`.

-3. **W has no gradient path even once it is in the optimizer.** The initializer writes W's output into the embedding via `.data`, severing the graph; the regularizer anchors to a constant μ.
+3. **W has no gradient path under the paper's stated objectives.** The initializer writes W's output into the embedding matrix via `.data`, which severs the autograd graph, and the regularizer anchors to a constant μ.
 No LAPT loss term is a function of W, so it receives `grad = None` every step and never moves.

-   Reading the paper (arXiv:2603.22629) established this is **not a defect in this implementation** — it follows from the paper's own equations, which call W "learned" while specifying no objective that depends on it.
-The implementation now follows the paper and reports W's gradient status each epoch rather than inventing a training signal.
+This follows directly from the paper's own equations (arXiv:2603.22629), which call W "learned" while specifying no objective that depends on it; the implementation reports W's gradient status each epoch rather than introducing an unstated training signal.
 See `IMPLEMENTATION_NOTES.md` §1a.

-4. **A trained W was discarded at checkpoint time.** `save()` wrote only the model and tokenizer, so a resumed run silently restarted from a fresh initialization.
-Fixed by serializing `projection.pt` (`LGSELAPTrainer.save` / `load_projection`).
+4. **W is serialized alongside the model checkpoint.** `projection.pt` (written by `LGSELAPTrainer.save`, restored by `load_projection`) travels with the model and tokenizer, so a resumed run restores the exact W a result used rather than reinitializing.
 This matters for any run that does train W, and costs nothing for runs that do not.

 `tests/test_learned_projection_pipeline.py` covers all four; 28 tests pass.